 If your Glowforge box has straps and edge protectors as shown, cut the straps and remove the edge protectors.
 You do not need to save these with the rest of your packaging.

 Remove white handles (selected packages)

-If your package came with white handles, these instructions show how to remove and replace them.
+If your package came with white handles, these instructions explain how to remove and replace them.

-Choose a location in a well-ventilated room with a 4“ (10.1 cm) outdoor exhaust vent.
-This is the same type of vent used to connect a dryer.
-The exhaust vent should be at least 3 feet (0.9 m) from property lines and openings into a building, and at least 10 feet (3 m) from mechanical air intakes.
+Find a place in a well-ventilated room with a 4“ (10.1 cm) outdoor exhaust vent (the same type used to connect a dryer).
+The exhaust vent should be at least 3 feet (0.9 m) from property lines and any openings into a building, and at least 10 feet (3 m) from mechanical air intakes.
 You can also put the hose out an open window, so long as the end of the hose is at least 3 feet (0.9 m) from the window and meets the other criteria above.